Shawnee Mission Health Recent Achievements

 Becker's Hospital Review

-Adventist Health System (AHS), which includes Shawnee Mission Health (SMH), has been recognized for being a great place to work in health care by Becker’s Hospital Review.
-The health care organizations on the list were selected by the Becker’s Hospital Review editorial team based on workforce-centric awards received, benefits, wellness initiatives, and efforts to improve professional development, diversity and inclusion, work-life balance and a sense of community and unity among employees.
+AHS, which includes SMH, has been recognized for being a great place to work in health care by Becker’s Hospital Review.
+Becker’s Hospital Review editorial team selected the health care organizations on the list based on workforce-centric awards received, benefits, wellness initiatives, and efforts to improve professional development, diversity and inclusion, work-life balance and a sense of community and unity among employees.

 Own the Bone Award

-Shawnee Mission Health has received an Own the Bone Star Performer designation.
+SMH received the Own the Bone Star Performer designation.
 This achievement is reserved only for institutions that perform the highest level of fragility fracture and bone health care.
 Own the Bone Star Performers like SMH must achieve a 75 percent compliance rate with at least five of the 10 Own the Bone prevention measures, including: educating patients on the importance of Calcium and Vitamin D, physical activity, fall prevention, limiting alcohol intake and smoking cessation; recommending and initiating bone mineral density testing; discussing pharmacotherapy and treatment (when applicable); and providing written communication to the patient and their physician regarding specific risk factors and treatment recommendations.